12 Popular Plastic Injection Molding Materials

 Polypropylene is a lightweight and durable thermoplastic known for its high stiffness, heat resistance, and chemical resistance.
 PP can be easily recycled, making it an environmentally friendly choice for many applications.

-• Key Traits: Chemical resistant, flexible, lightweight
+• Key Advatange: Chemical resistant, flexible, lightweight

 • Used For: Food containers, household goods, auto parts, medical devices